asreview/asreview/docs/source/server/configuration.rst

             CLIENT_ID = "<Google client ID>"
             CLIENT_SECRET = "<Google client secret>"
             SCOPE = "profile email"

+Not that the SCOPE parameter is missing for Orcid: to retrieve user data from Orcid, multiple calls have to be made with different scopes.
+Therefor the scopes are hard-coded in our repository.

 Store the TOML file on the server and start the ASReview application from the CLI with the ``--config-path`` parameter: